 i can’t wait to see you then.

-this piece is dedicated to and inspired by the amazing fierce queers i met in professor hakopian’s queer futurity class at UCLA. i’m honored to have spent my last quarter with such a radical group of young folks & i have such hope y’all will seize your joy and never let it go.
+dedicated to and inspired by the amazing fierce queers i met in professor hakopian’s queer futurity class at UCLA. i’m honored to have spent my last quarter with such a radical group of young folks & i have such hope y’all will seize your joy and never let it go.